Best TCM Strategies To Fight The Common Cold, Flu, and COVID19

 Supplement-take food grade product and avoid taking ascorbic acid.

-Foods-bell peppers, broccoli, cauliflower, leafy greens, parsley, papaya
+Foods-bell peppers, broccoli, cauliflower, sauterkraut, leafy greens, parsley, berries, lemon, and lime

-Take Vitamin D average dose around 2,000-5,000 IU’s.
+Take Vitamin D3 average dose around 5,000-10,000 IU’s and taken with meals.
 Be sure to have your levels tested annually, which will help you know the correct dosage that your body needs.
-My favorite form is from cod liver oil.

 Zinc is trace mineral, zinc 30-40 mg.